uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 > note: 1. all mimic-pretrained models are based on base transformer architecture (Download is available in the section MIMIC-III pre-trained models); 2.
 DeBERTa is not support xlarge-v2 due to tokenizer change in original implementation

 ## Usage and example (sequence labeling approach)
-- Training and test with BIO
+- Training and test with BIO-format training and test files, use BERT as an example.

 ```shell script
 # set GPU